 The Pilot Boathouse at Wadjemup/Rottnest Island was built in 1846 as part of the role of providing guidance to ships through dangerous island reefs.
 Today, the heritage building provides an important educational insight into the maritime history of the island.

 Discus was engaged by Creative Spaces to deliver a signage and graphics package as part of the rejuvenation of the Pilot Boathouse exhibition.

 WHAT WE DELIVERED

-We worked to Creative Spaces’ detailed signage package to deliver a range of exhibition graphics and signage.
+Discus worked to the comprehensive signage package designed by Creative Spaces to deliver a range of graphics and fabricated signage.

 It was an exercise in tight timeframes and value management with special considerations for the heritage nature of the building and coastal location of the boathouse.